arduino/docs-content/content/learn/01.starting-guide/00.getting-started-arduino/getting-started-arduino.md

 ### Arduino Software Tools

-In this section you will how to set up your development environment as well as learning about what options there are.
+In this section you will learn how to set up your development environment as well as learning about what options there are.

   - [A Typical Workflow](#a-typical-workflow)
   - [Arduino IDE 1.8.x](#arduino-ide-18x)